Rigidity of proper colorings of $\mathbb{Z}^d$: Approximations

 \section{Approximations}

 In this section, we prove Proposition~\ref{prop:family-of-odd-approx}.
 That is, we show that there exists a small family of approximations which contains an approximation of every atlas in $\breakups_{L,M,N}$ that is seen from a given set.
-The construction of the family of approximations is done in two steps, which we now outline.
+The construction of the family of approximations is done in two steps, as we now explain.